Johnb-Labs/Tally/USER_GUIDE.md

    - Navigate to your Tally application URL
    - You'll see the landing page with video background

-2. **Create Your Account**
+2. **Admin Setup Required**
-   - Click "Create Account" on the landing page
+   - Registration is disabled for security
-   - Fill in your details (email, password, first name, last name)
+   - System administrators must create user accounts
-   - Click "Register" to create your account
+   - Contact your admin to get your account credentials

 3. **First Login**
    - Click "Sign In" on the landing page
-   - Enter your email and password
+   - Enter your provided email and password
    - Click "Login" to access the dashboard

 ---